-We can also ad many other wildlife options or other local tours to create a full day tour.
+We can additionally add other wildlife options or other local tours to create a full day tour.

 An educational program covers items of interest about the crocodiles and their environment.

-Feeding generally take place over the weekend at 14:00.
-A curio shop on site with wide variety of souvenirs.
+Feeding then takes place over the weekend at 14:00.
+Additionally a curio shop on site with wide variety of souvenirs.

-Crocodile tour is an experience that will be remembered for life.
+Crocodile tour is indeed a wildlife experience that will be remembered for life.